Counterfactual thinking

 Counterfactual thinking is a concept in psychology that involves the human tendency to create possible alternatives to life events that have already occurred; something that is contrary to what actually happened.
 Counterfactual thinking is, as it states: "counter to the facts".
 These thoughts consist of the "What if?" and the "If only..." that occur when thinking of how things could have turned out differently.
-Counterfactual thoughts include things that – in the present – now could never happen in reality because they solely pertain to events that have occurred in the past.
+Counterfactual thoughts include things that – in the present – could not have happened because they are dependent on events that did not occur in the past.

 Overview

-The term "Counterfactual" is defined by the Merriam-Webster Dictionary as contrary to the facts.
+The term counterfactual is defined by the Merriam-Webster Dictionary as "contrary to fact".
 A counterfactual thought occurs when a person modifies a factual prior event and then assesses the consequences of that change.
 A person may imagine how an outcome could have turned out differently, if the antecedents that led to that event were different.
-For example, a person may reflect upon how a car accident could have turned out by imagining how some of the factors could have been different, for example, If only I hadn't been speeding....
-These alternatives can be better or worse than the actual situation, and in turn give improved or more disastrous possible outcomes, If only I hadn't been speeding, my car wouldn't have been wrecked or If I hadn't been wearing a seatbelt, I would have been killed.
+For example, a person may reflect upon how a car accident could have turned out by imagining how some of the factors could have been different, for example, "If only I hadn't been speeding."
+These alternatives can be better or worse than the actual situation, and in turn give improved or more disastrous possible outcomes, "If only I hadn't been speeding, my car wouldn't have been wrecked" or "If I hadn't been wearing a seatbelt, I would have been killed".

-Counterfactual thoughts have been shown to produce negative emotions, however they may also produce functional or beneficial effects.
-There are two types of counterfactual thoughts, downward and upward.
+Counterfactual thoughts have been shown to produce negative emotions; however they may also produce functional or beneficial effects.
+There are two types of counterfactual thoughts: downward and upward.
 Downward counterfactuals are thoughts about how the situation could have been worse; and people tend to have a more positive view of the actual outcome.
 Upward counterfactuals are thoughts about how the situation could have been better.
 These kinds of thoughts tend to make people feel dissatisfied and unhappy; however, upward counterfactuals are the kind of thoughts that allow people to think about how they can do better in the future.
 These counterfactual thoughts, or thoughts of what could have happened, can affect people's emotions, such as causing them to experience regret, guilt, relief, or satisfaction.
 They can also affect how they view social situations, such as who deserves blame and responsibility.